-On fund financial statements, receivables and payables resulting from short-term interfund loans are classified as "interfund loans receivable/payable".
-These amounts are eliminated in the governmental activities column on the statement of net assets.
-The Center did not report any interfund loan receivable/payable activity during fiscal year 2011.
-On fund financial statements, receivables and payables resulting from long-term interfund loans are classified as "loans receivable/payable".
-These amounts are eliminated in the governmental activities column on the statement of net assets.
+On fund financial statements, receivables and payables resulting from short-term interfund loans to cover negative cash balances are classified as "due to/from other funds".
+These amounts are eliminated in the governmental activities column on the statement of net position.